kanjain/cmpe202-minions/Documentation/Weekly Minutes of Meetings/Week-6: Minutes of Meetings.md

-# Week-5 (10/22 - 10/28) - Minutes of Meeting
+# Week-6 (10/22 - 10/28) - Minutes of Meeting

 ## 1. What did the team do the past week?
-* Refactoring the code to organize it better.
-* Implemented dynamic scoring using Decorator Design Pattern.
+* Created setup folder which contains all the developed code till now as the folder for final project delivery
+* Reduced the frequency of minions and bombs
+* Added the pause game feature which allows user to pause the game and resume playing from rhe same state
-* Implemented scoring using observer design pattern.
+* Implemented score change and health bar with observer pattern
-* Implemented themese using strategy design pattern.
-* Created a class diagram for the game.
+* Change level when a score is reached
+* Added sound effects

 ## 2. What is the team going to do next week?
-* Team will improve animations.
-* Team will implement more design patterns.
+* Create a loading bar
+* Create a "You lost the game" page on clicking a bomb
+* Prepare activity and sequence diagrams

 ## 3. What are the current blockers/challenges the team is facing?
-* The concept of design patterns in Javascript is new to us.
-* Class diagram in Java Script is new for the team.
+* Code merging since there were a lot of conflicts due to parallel work being done